openordu/ordu-ui/src/README.md

   - title: Easy layout
     icon: layout
-    details: Yet this site is built on the most cutting edge web technology.
+    details: Yes this site is built on the most cutting edge web technology.
     link: /docs/

   - title: Comments
     icon: comment
-    details: Comments by git users tend to be of highted quality.
+    details: Comments by git users tend to be of heightened quality.

   - title: Blog updates
     icon: blog